whisplnspace/SydScrap/README.md

 ## ✨ Overview

 Welcome to **Sydney Events Scraper**, a clean and minimalistic web app built with **Streamlit** that scrapes and displays the latest events happening in **Sydney, Australia**.
-Browse upcoming events effortlessly, get details, and secure your tickets with ease — all in one place.
+Browse upcoming events effortlessly, get details, and secure your tickets with ease, all in one place.

 ---